-Exceeds Meets Approaches Needs Additonal Support 4 3 2 1 Research: "Birds and Other Dinosaurs" Article Research: Dinosaurs Among Us Museum Exhibition I used what I learned in Dinosaurs Among Us to write a detailed book in my own words I used what I learned in Dinosaurs Among Us to write my book.
+Exceeds Meets Approaches Needs Additonal Support 4 3 2 1 Research: "Birds and Other Dinosaurs" Article I used what I learned in "Birds and Other Dinosaurs" to write a detailed book in my own words.
+I used what I learned in "Birds and Other Dinosaurs" to write my book.
+I used what I learned in "Birds and Other Dinosaurs" to write my book but I am not sure if everything I wrote is correct.
+I did not use any information from "Birds and Other Dinosaurs" to write my book.
+Research: Dinosaurs Among Us Museum Exhibition I used what I learned in Dinosaurs Among Us to write a detailed book in my own words.
+I used what I learned in Dinosaurs Among Us to write my book.
 I used what I learned in Dinosaurs Among Us to write my book but I am not sure if everything I wrote is correct.
 I did not use any information from Dinosaurs Among Us to write my book.
-Science All of the information I wrote about dinosaurs and their body parts is correct.
+All of the information I wrote about dinosaurs and their body parts is correct.
 Most of the information I wrote about dinosaurs and their body parts is correct.
 Some of the information I included about dinosaurs and their body parts is correct.
 None of the information I wrote about dinosaurs and their body parts is correct.
-Explanations I drew pictures of two dinosaurs and labeled their body parts to show how they work.
+Science Explanations All of the information I wrote about comparing the two animals is correct.
+Most of the information I wrote about comparing the two animals is correct.
+Some of the information I wrote about comparing the two animals is correct.
+None of the information I wrote about comparing the two animals is correct.
+I drew pictures of two dinosaurs and labeled their body parts to show how they work.
 I drew pictures of two dinosaurs and labeled their body parts.
 I drew a picture of one dinosaur OR I didn't include any labels.
 I did not include any illustrations.
 My whole book is about dinosaurs and their body parts.
 Most of my book is about dinosaurs and their body parts.
 Some of my book is about dinosaurs and their body parts.
 My book is not about dinosaur body parts.
-Development I named two dinosaurs and explained how more than one of their body parts work.
-I named two dinosaurs and explained how one of their body parts work.
+My book includes an introduction about dinosaur body parts.
+My book includes an introduction. x My book does not include an introduction.
+Development I named two dinosaurs and explained how more than two of their body parts work.
+I named two dinosaurs and explained how two of their body parts work.
 I explained how the body parts of the one dinosaurs work OR I didn't give the dinosaurs' names.
 I did not explain how any dinosaur body parts work.
 I wrote an ending to my book that shows what I learned.
 I wrote an ending to my book. х I didn't write an ending to my book.